-0051 GENERAL GUIDELINES: TERMINATION OF RESUSCITATION FOR MEDICAL PULSELESS ARREST
+0051 GENERAL GUIDELINES: TERMINATION OF RESUSCIATION FOR MEDICAL PULSELESS ARREST

-A. To provide guidelines for termination of resuscitation (TOR) for patients in medical pulseless arrest in the prehospital setting.
-EMS may transport any patient perceived to be viable, or if scene dynamics or public perception necessitates transport.
+- A. To provide guidelines for termination of resuscitation (TOR) for patients in medical pulseless arrest in the prehospital setting.
+EMS may transport any patient perceived to be viable, or if scene dynamics or public perception necessitates transport. - B. For termination of efforts of newly born after field delivery, refer to the Neonatal Resuscitation protocol.

-- A. Resuscitate according to Medical Pulseless Arrest Algorithm on scene (unless unsafe) until one of the following endpoints is met: - 1.
+- A. Resuscitate according to Universal Pulseless Arrest Algorithm on scene (unless unsafe) until one of the following endpoints is met: - 1.
 Return of spontaneous circulation (ROSC). - 2.
 No ROSC despite 30 minutes of ALS care or BLS care with an AED.
 If shockable rhythm still present, continue resuscitation and transport to closest emergency department. - 3.
 Contact base for TOR at any point if the effort is considered futile despite adequate CPR with ventilation and no reversible causes have been identified. - B. For BLS-only providers, contact base for TOR when all of the following criteria met: - 1.
 No AED shock advised - 2.
 No ROSC - 3.
 Arrest unwitnessed by either EMS or bystanders - 4.
 No bystander CPR before EMS arrival - C. The following patients found pulseless and apneic warrant resuscitation efforts beyond 30 minutes and should be transported: - 1.
 Hypothermic arrest - 2.
 Drowning w/ hypothermia and submersion < 60 min - 3.
 Lightning strike and electrocution - 4.
 Avalanche victim - 5.
 Pregnant patient with estimated gestational age ≥20 weeks - D. Once the patient is pronounced, they become a potential coroner's case.
 From that point on the patient should not be moved and no clothing or medical devices (lines, tubes etc.) should be removed or altered pending coroner evaluation.